 Help small companies grow, save income tax and receive tax-free dividends

 A Venture Capital Trust (VCT) is a publicly listed investment company run by a fund manager.
 It aims to make money by investing in small, unquoted, entrepreneurial companies and helping them grow.

 When you as a private investor buy shares in a VCT, you get access to a portfolio of small companies.
-The government is keen for experienced investors to invest in this kind of company because they typically create jobs and support economic growth.
+The government is keen for experienced investors to invest in this kind of company, because they create jobs and support economic growth.
 However, investing in small businesses is risky.
 To help